 Overall this machine is a useful addition to your home exercise equipment.
 You no longer need to find time and go out rowing in a gym, because this machine will help you mimic similar exercise while staying at home.

-While Stamina Body Trac Glider 1050 Rowing Machine is handy, easy to store, friendly on the budget and recommended for beginners, there are few cons that one needs to keep in mind while investing in this equipment:
+While this machine is handy, easy to store, friendly on the budget and recommended for beginners, there are a few cons that one needs to keep in mind before investing in it:

 This might be friendly on the budget, but this is not meant for professional athletes.